margaretmf/margaretmf.github.io/creativewriting.md

 Through old age we shall live and remain strong the two of us There's a lifetime of friends

+What is a lifetime filled with?
+Love between true hearts
+Adventure

 <br>

 ## You Plus Me ##